She (Tyler, the Creator song): Reception

 "She" received critical acclaim from most music critics.
 Pitchfork's Scott Plagenhoef commented that while Goblin "could have used an editor", "the highs are very high: "She" work as standalones away from the album as a whole."
 Source writer Kazeem commented "Tyler links up with fellow breakout star of the OFWGKTA, Frank Ocean, where the in demand crooner spits a couple of better-than-it has-any-right-being 16 bars, while seamlessly weaving into a haunting hook."
 Craig Jenkin's Prefix magazine mused that the "jazzy chord progression and syrupy vocals from Odd Future associate Frank Ocean sneakily conceal its stalker vibe and crass lyrical conceit."
 AbsolutePunk's Ian Walker praised Ocean on the track, writing: "his verse and chorus showcase both sides of his expertise, as he can write both hip-hop and R&B influenced vocals with ease.
-While “She” tends to get lost in the midst of heavier tracks like “Yonkers” and “Transylvania,” it deserves a ton of recognition for leaning a bit more towards a mainstream sound Odd Future isn't known for while staying true to their original vision."
+While 'She' tends to get lost in the midst of heavier tracks like 'Yonkers' and 'Transylvania,' it deserves a ton of recognition for leaning a bit more towards a mainstream sound Odd Future isn't known for while staying true to their original vision."

 NME's Louis Pattison described the track as a "curdled take on silky ’70s rare groove legend Roy Ayers" and stated that it was "actually rather gorgeous".
 Tiny Mix Tapes commented however that Tyler's "flow is painful to listen to on slower tracks such as "She" thought [it] was saved by his ambition [in] production".
 Max Feldman of PopMatters noted that Tyler "also does a lot of thinking through the medium of his own genitals, as evidenced on lusty R&B crooner "She" where he lets his perverse side free."
+Commercially, although the single would not chart, it was certified 4x Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 4,000,000 units in the United States.
+It was also certified Platinum by Music Canada (MC) for equivalent sales of 80,000 units in the country, and was certified Silver by the British Phonographic Industry (BPI) for equivalent sales of 200,000 units in the country.